Terrence Nunn

-Terrence Nunn (born July 25, 1986 in Houston, Texas) is a former American football wide receiver.
-He most recently played for the Saskatchewan Roughriders of the Canadian Football League.
+Terrence Nunn (born July 25, 1986) is an American former football wide receiver.
+He most recently played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He was signed by the New England Patriots as a street free agent in 2009.
 He played college football at Nebraska.

 Nunn has also played for the Tampa Bay Buccaneers.

-Early years
+Early life

 Nunn attended Cypress Falls High School in Harris County, Texas, where he played football and track and field.
 He was a two-time all-district selection, and the team's MVP in his 2003 senior season.
 He caught 27 passes for 623 yards as a junior and 34 passes for 471 yards as a senior.

 College career

-After graduating high school, Nunn attended the University of Nebraska, where he played in 11 games as a true freshman, starting six.
+After graduating high school, Nunn attended the University of Nebraska–Lincoln, where he played in 11 games as a true freshman, starting six.
 He finished the year with 16 catches for 218 yards.
 In 2005 Nunn started all 12 games, recording 43 receptions, a career-high, for 495 yards and seven touchdowns, also a career-high.
 He caught 42 balls in nine starts as a junior while also leading the team in punt returns.
 As a senior in 2007, Nunn started 10 of 12 games, picking up 452 yards on 35 catches.
 He ranks third all-time at Nebraska in career receiving yards (1,762) and career receptions (136).

 Professional career

 New England Patriots

-Nunn went undrafted in the 2008 NFL Draft and spent the season out of football.
+Nunn went undrafted in the 2008 NFL draft and spent the season out of football.
 He was signed by the New England Patriots on May 11, 2009, after a tryout.
 He had eight catches for 133 yards in the preseason, but was waived on September 5 during final cuts.
 He was re-signed to the team's practice squad the next day.